-Inventories comprise of Internet Series, Films, and are stated at the lower of cost and net realizable value forming part of consolidated financial statements for the year ended March 31, 2023
+Inventories comprise of Internet Series, Films, and are stated at the lower of cost and net realizable value.

 Unamortized cost of Films: The cost of film is amortized in the ratio of current revenue to expected total revenue.
 At the end of each accounting period, balance unamortized cost is compared with net expected revenue.
 If net expected revenue is less than unamortized cost, the same is written down to net expected revenue.